that-coding-kid/Saarthi/README.md

 ## Prerequisites

 Our chatbot can be run remotely on Google Colab without installing anything on your system.
-- [Python](https://www.python.org/) (version X.X.X)

 ## Getting Started

 1. Navigate to Google Colab: [colab.research.google.com](https://colab.research.google.com/)
-2. Go to File -> Open Notebook -> from GitHub -> Paste this URL: `https://github.com/saurbh264/IISF-Space-Hackathon.git`
+2. Go to File -> Open Notebook -> from GitHub -> Paste this URL: `https://github.com/that-coding-kid/Saarthi.git`
 3. The dataset consists of a set of URLs scrapped, preprocessed and saved as a text file.

 ## Flow